You are listening to the Sean Hannity Radio Show Podcast.

 Those are the people I met.

-I can't wait to see how the media describes the veterans that are going to be there because they think that that Trump supporters need protection.
+I can't wait to see how the media describes the veterans that are going to be there because they think that Trump supporters need protection.

 Just watch.